Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Chiswick House and Gardens| ©jacquemart

-• St John's Lodge Gardens: Located in Regent's Park where Frieze London is held in October, is one of the quietest green spaces in the city and an ideal place to escape from the hustle and bustle.
+• St John's Lodge Gardens: located in Regent's Park is one of the quietest green spaces in the city.

-• Hyde Park: In the heart of London is Hyde Park, one of the favorite parks for both residents and those who are passing through the city.
-In addition, in this park you have the opportunity to perform various outdoor activities.
+• Hyde Park: in the heart of London, is one of the favorite parks for both residents and those who are passing through the city.

-• Richmond Park: This is one of my favorite options.
+• Richmond Park: is one of my favorite choices.
 It is the largest nature reserve in London and is the habitat of several deer that live in the wild.

-• St. James's Park: Located next to Buckingham Palace, it is one of the most historic parks in the city.
-In fact, its origins date back to the 16th century.
+• St. James's Park: located next to Buckingham Palace, it is one of the most historic parks in the city.

-• Royal Botanic Kew Gardens: In this case it is not a park in the strict sense, but it is a botanical garden where you will have to pay to enter, but it is a visit that is really worthwhile.
-It is located about 30 minutes from downtown, southwest, and has more than half a thousand acres of forest and 50,000 plants.
-An ideal plan if you go with the little ones, as it has a playground with climbing structures, slides and educational games.
+• Royal Botanic Kew Gardens: you will have to pay to enter, but it is a visit that is really worth it, as it has more than half a thousand acres of forest and 50,000 plants.

 Harry Potter Studios Park in London| ©Karen Roe